Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 5. Supports Eye Health

 Having more tomatoes rich in carotenoids may protect against light-induced eye damage, the development of cataracts and age-related macular degeneration.
-Particularly carotenoids like lutein and zeaxanthin may prevent the risk of age-related macular degeneration, and reduce the risk of other eye-related concerns.
+Particularly carotenoids like lutein and zeaxanthin may prevent the risk of age-related macular degeneration.
+Tomatoes are also among the iron rich foods and contribute to the daily fibre requirement, supporting overall health, and reducing the risk of other eye related concerns.

 Maximising Tomato Nutrition: Tips and Tricks